eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - explicit validation of cross-participant dataspace flows,
 - publication of traceable results,
 - release decisions based on technical evidence.

+Tractus-X today is an open-source project with a comparatively small committer base, not a large scaled consortium programme anymore.
+The TRE model must therefore work for the everyday contributor and committer workflow — validating before a contribution, before a commit or merge, and before a release — on the same technical basis; only the roles and the decision mindset differ at the release step.
+In addition, the model should provide archetypal guidance: whoever builds, for example, a reference application or an EDC extension must know where and how to contribute tests, so that the schema stands even while only few test cases exist (Section 10.1).

 ### 4.2 Target TRE Model